Complete Guide to End-to-End (E2E) Testing with Cypress: Enhance the Quality of Your Web Applications

 npx cypress run

-⚠️ The example given is the same code, but divided into two parts to better explain what each one does.
+⚠️ The example given is the same code, but divided into two parts to better explain what each does.

 Part 1: